Hugius/FabiEngine3D/doc/markdown/MISCELLANEOUS.md

 - The messages of the logging console work like a FIFO (First In First Out) system.
 - The maximum amount of messages in the logging console is 100.
 - If a message is too long for the logging console, the full message can be found in the external console window.
+- There are two types of cursors: ARROW & HAND.